Loading search...

-Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution.
-Most recently she was responsible for postgraduate taught courses across the five departments within the University.
-She has also held responsibility for the PhD Personal Development Programme for research.
+Emma is an experienced Senior Lecturer and industry trainer who has held several management roles within the institution, including head of postgraduate taught courses, covering the five departments within the University.
+She also held responsibility for the PhD Personal Development Programme for research students.

 Tel: +44 (0)1952 815452